canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q5/QuestionText.md

 Your `Carpet` class must have the following requirements:

 - Attributes:
     - A _static_ `double` called **materialAreaAvailable**.
-This represents the total number of wood beans available for making `Bed` objects, and should be set initially to 300 without having to call the constructor.
+This represents the total number of carpet squares available for making `Carpet` objects, and should be set initially to 300 without having to call the constructor.
 Note that it should not be visible from other classes.
     - A `double` called **houseArea** which is the the area of the house needed to be floored.
 Note that it should not be visible from other classes.